orsonteodoro/gcf2/README.md

 ccache needs to temporarly be disabled in FEATURES when reverting being CFIed.

+#### undefined symbol: __cfi_slowpath_diag with isl

+This error will actually break both clang and gcc.
+To fix this, you need to find libisl.so.23 or the one with the same number (23) and architecture.
+You will not find this in the stage 3 tarball but you can obtain this from a trusted distro or another computer with Gentoo on your LAN.
+This library should not be CFIed.
+This is why you should have a backup copy of / that hasn't been CFIed before doing systemwide CFI.

+You can use rpm2tgz to convert the rpm and replace the library temporarly.

 #### Depenency rollback(s) without CFI

 Before rolling back, please create a